ronna-s/go-ood/README.md

 It is important to know that in most OOP languages:
 - Objects are instances of a class because only classes can define methods (that's how we support messaging).
 - Classes have constructor methods that allow for safe instantiation of objects.
-- Classes can inherit methods and fields from other classes as well as override them and overload them.
+- Classes can inherit methods and fields from other classes as well as override them and sometimes overload them.
 - In case of overriding and overloading methods, the method that will eventually run is decided at runtime.
 This is called late binding.

 #### Is Go an Object-Oriented language?<hr>